ThipkanlayaJaiaue/adaptive-executive-function-tasks/README.md

 -Proportion of trial types

 *b.
-Trial Sequence Generation*

-Defines how trials are ordered and how predictable the sequence is.
+Trial Sequence Generation*: defines how trials are ordered and how predictable the sequence is

 -*b.1 Assign Stimuli Pool*: define stimulus pool(s)

 *c.
 Assign Response Keys*